kestra-io/docs/content/blogs/2023-11-08-when-use-kestra-airbyte-fivetran.md

 Hence, it can be used for data ingestion from databases, APIs, file systems, cloud providers, etc.

-## Is it better to use Kestra or Airbyte/Fivetran for data ingestion?
+## Is it better to use Kestra, Airbyte or Fivetran for data ingestion?

 As we see, the two tools cover one central aspect of data management: ingesting data from one place to another.
 There are still cases where you will prefer to use one or the other.